Title I Compact

 Provide high-quality curriculum and instruction in a supportive and effective learning environment that enables the participating children to meet the State’s student academic achievement standards as follows:

-- A safe and engaging learning environment that incorporates PBIS, No Bully, and 2nd Step Social-Emotional Learning Curriculum
+- A safe and engaging learning environment that incorporates PBIS - Kickboard Platform, Project Zero, Where Everybody Belongs and Social-Emotional Learning Curriculum

 - Curriculum that supports critical and creative thinking

-- Extended Learning Opportunities include but not limited to STEM, sewing, basketball, design, technology, robotics, Random Acts of Kindness, Student Ambassadors, Destination Imagination, dance, art, photography, gardening, and more.
-Electives opportunities have also expanded this year as core teachers are now teaching electives in the afternoons
+- Extended Learning Opportunities include but not limited to STEM, sewing, basketball, design, technology, robotics, drones technology, WEB Leaders, art, photography, gardening, and more.
+Electives are driven by the PLTW program, traditional offerings in PE, Art and Music and Drones technology.

 - Family engagement and support programs that encourage family involvement in student achievement